Netflix/mantis/docs/docs/develop/writing-jobs/word-count.md

 We've implemented a complete end-to-end Mantis job which counts words from The Illiad repeatedly.
 This leaves much to be desired.
 If you inspect our source we're really just iterating over the same data set every ten seconds.
 In the next tutorial we'll explore the task of writing our own custom source to pull external data from Twitter into Mantis and designing this source in a templated fashion so that it can be used with different queries and API keys.

-As an extra credit task see if you can modify the stage in this job to print the top 10 words instead of the entire list.
+As an extra credit task see if you can modify the job to print the top 10 words instead of the entire list.